 | Below 40% | Ford 1974, Truman 1946 | −52 avg | −9 | Catastrophic losses; scandal, war, economic collapse |

-At 43% approval entering the midterm cycle, Trump sits in the bracket associated with an average House seat loss of 27 seats for the president's party.
-The six presidents in the 40-44% bracket since 1946 lost a range of 9 to 63 seats, with the variance driven primarily by economic conditions and candidate quality.
+At 38.1% approval as of May 2026, Trump sits in the bracket associated with an average House seat loss of 35+ seats for the president's party.
+The six presidents below 40% approval before a midterm since 1946 lost a range of 31 to 63 seats, with the variance driven primarily by candidate quality and economic conditions.

-The case for larger losses (30-50 seats): The Q1 2026 GDP contraction of -0.3% is the first negative quarter since 2022.
-Consumer confidence at 57 is the lowest reading since 2022.
-The generic ballot at D+6.2 is the widest Democratic lead since 2018 (when they gained 41 seats).
-The special election swing of D+8 average in 2025 mirrors the 2017 pre-wave signal.
-The combination of economic contraction plus political unpopularity without a counterbalancing rally event (no 9/11-equivalent for Republicans) argues for the higher end of historical precedent.
+The case for larger losses (30-50 seats): Q1 2026 GDP grew +2.0% but PCE inflation hit 4.5% — stagflation that squeezes real incomes even without formal contraction.
+Consumer confidence at 57 is the lowest since 2022.
+Trump approval fell to 38.1% in May 2026 — the sharpest single-month drop of either term.
+The generic ballot at D+6.0 is the widest Democratic lead since 2018 (when they gained 41 seats).
+The combination of stagflation plus political unpopularity without a counterbalancing rally event argues for the higher end of historical precedent.

 The case for smaller losses (10-20 seats): Republican gerrymander creates a structural floor; Democrats need D+5 just to break even.
 Biden lost only 9 seats in 2022 despite 40% approval (abortion mobilization).
-If the GDP contraction is brief (one quarter) and inflation falls below 3% by summer 2026, the environment could improve materially.
+If Q2 2026 GDP is strong and inflation falls below 3% by summer, the environment could improve materially.
 Candidate recruitment and fundraising in individual districts can swing 3-5 seats either way.